Mutalenic/blog_app/README.md

-## Blog App - Views
+## Blog app - Add Forms

-In this project, I have added the Views associated with the Models and Controllers I created for my Blog App.
+In this project I have added forms to my Blog app.

-I

 ## Built with
 - Ruby